chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 Results
 -----------------

-The detachment time and volume are computed and compared to the results of Mirsandi *et al.* in the following figure, which shows an excellent agreement.
+In order to analyze the influence of the surrounding liquid on the detachment of the bubble, we run the simulations for different values of the shear rate: :math:`S \in [100,200,300,450]`.
+The detachment time and volume are then computed and compared to the results of Mirsandi *et al.* in the following figure, which shows an excellent agreement.
+The result for no-shear simulation was added to the plot for completion.

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/bubble-detachment_volume.png                                                                  |